Sgunthrope/cis106/FinalAssignment/finalassign.md

 Create a file in a directory
 `touch ~/wallpapers/paper.png`
 ## tr
-Description: used for translating or deleting characters from standard output.
+* Description: used for translating or deleting characters from standard output.
-Formula:
+* Formula:
 `Standard output | tr + option + set + set`
-Examples:
+* Examples:
 Translate periods to colons
 `cat file.txt |tr '.'':'`
 Translates white space into tabs
 `cat chips.txt |tr "[:space:]" ''`
 ## tree
-Description:used to print a recursive directory listing the directory,subdirectories and files inside of the directory `tree + directory`
+* Description:used to print a recursive directory listing the directory,subdirectories and files inside of the directory
+* Formula:
+`tree + directory`
-Examples:
+* Examples:
 Shows a tree for the chips directory
 `tree chips`
 Shows all files in directory including hidden
 `tree -a chips`
 Shows only directories
 `tree -d chips`
-## How to work with multiple terminals open?|
+## How to work with multiple terminals open?
 to work with multiple terminals you can press ctrl + n to open a new terminal and use the `windowskey + left or right arrow keys` to set up your terminals side by side.
 ## How to work with manual pages?
  to work with man pages you must type man and the command you want to look at the options for then you can use the arrow keys to navigate or the e key to go forward one line and the y key to go backward one line.